akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 21. Applied Visual Design
+# 21. Lock an Element to its Parent with Absolute Positioning

 ## Description
 <section id='description'>